Neglected $U(1)$ phase in the Schroedinger representation of quantum mechanics and particle number conserving formalisms for superconductivity: Concluding remarks

 \section{Concluding remarks}

 In this work, theory of superconductivity is reformulated by including the $U(1)$ phase neglected by Dirac.
-It gives rise to a $U(1)$ gauge field.
-The quantization of it enables to include the fluctuation of the number of electrons participating in the collective mode of this $U(1)$ field.
+The present work indicates that the wave function in the Schr\"{o}dinger representation of quantum mechanics can work as an operator that generates topological defects and gives rise to a gauge field.
+Such defects can be detected using the Berry connection.
+The gauge field arising from them gives rise to a collective mode (given by $\chi$), and the supercurrent is generated by $\chi$ when the condition in Eq.~(\ref{eq15}) is established.

+The summary of the comparison between the standard and new theories is tabulated in Table~\ref{table1}.
+The current by $\chi$ mode and associated number fluctuation are the key ingredients for realizing superconducting states.
+The particle number is conserved in the new theory.
+The mass in the London moment is the free electron mass, and the dissipative quantum phase transition does not occur in the new theory in agreement with the experiments.
+The capacitance contribution is missing in the original derivation for the Josephson relation $\dot{\phi}={{2eV} \over \hbar} $, and when it is included, the standard theory actually disagrees with the experiment.